 In 2002, 57 Eccles Street was a derelict building opposite The Mater Hospital.
 It belonged to the Sisters of Mercy who in their wisdom donated the building to the Neurology Department at The Mater Hospital for renovation.
 It now houses Ireland’s first Neurological Institute.
 The Institute is an essential facility for people with Neurological conditions in Ireland.

-This issue of the journal Innisfail (dated January 1895) was found by Mr James Sweeney, the site Foreman during the renovations of No 57 Eccles St. It was used as padding and support for a window in the drawing room.
+This issue of the journal Innisfail (dated January 1895) was found by Mr James Sweeney, the site Foreman during the renovations of No. 57 Eccles St. It was used as padding and support for a window in the drawing room.
 This is the earliest known copy and the National Library of Ireland were delighted to accept it.
-Innisfail was an illustrated monthly journal designed “to encourage Native Arts, Industries & Manufacturers to Foster Temperance, Thrift and Mutual Aid Associations”.
-The full journal can be viewed in the National Library and we also have a copy of this in the DNI.
-It is interesting to note that the mailing address of the editor of Innifail was 58 Eccles Street – we’re guessing that’s how it ended up as window insulation at no. 57!
+Innisfail was an illustrated monthly journal designed “to encourage Native Arts, Industries & Manufacturers to Foster Temperance, Thrift and Mutual Aid Associations.”
+The full journal can be viewed in the National Library and we also have a copy in the DNI.
+It is interesting to note that the mailing address of the editor of Innifail was 58 Eccles Street – we’re guessing that’s how it ended up as window insulation at No. 57!

 See the link below to read the story of how the 1895 Newspaper found during our initial restoration work was lovingly restored by the National Library of Ireland:

 Dublin Neurological Institute